edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-06-13-types-of-microlearning.md

 ## What is microlearning?

-{% asset 'blog/2018-06-13-types-of-microlearning01.jpg'
-  alt='Most employees only have 24 minutes a week for training' magick:resize='1170' @pic %}
+{% picture blog blog/2018-06-13-types-of-microlearning01.jpg --alt Most employees only have 24 minutes a week for training %}

 Microlearning uses rich media across multiple devices to engage and inspire learners to dig deeper.
 More than just a larger eLearning course split into pieces, microlearning encourages the learner to apply what they learn immediately.